Stephen Kernahan

 Stephen Scott Kernahan (born 1 September 1963) is a former Australian rules footballer who played for the Carlton Football Club in the Australian Football League (AFL) and for the Glenelg Football Club in the South Australian National Football League (SANFL).
 He also played 16 State of Origin games for South Australia and gained selection as an All-Australian five times (1983, 1986, 1988, 1992 and 1994).
 He later served for six years as president of the Carlton Football Club.

 Nicknamed Sticks, Kernahan was the captain of Carlton's Team of the Century and holds the club goalkicking record of 738.
-He held the AFL record for the most games as a club captain until eclipsed by Joel Selwood in 2022.
+He held the AFL record for the most games as a club captain until passed by Joel Selwood in 2022.

 Early life

 Stephen Kernahan is the son of South Australian football legend and Glenelg club champion and administrator Harry Kernahan, and the older brother of former Glenelg and Carlton player David Kernahan.
 Kernahan attended Paringa Park Primary School in North Brighton and Brighton High School.
 At a junior level, he represented South Australia in cricket and surf life-saving in addition to football.
 He became a licensed stockbroker and worked at the stock exchanges in Adelaide and then Melbourne throughout his football career.

 His affiliation with Glenelg began very young; he developed a lifelong friendship with Chris McDermott when they played together in the under-10s team.